-USPTO Patent No. 9,037,113 was granted for the algorithm Balasubramaniyan developed to analyze calls in 2011.
-The patent further solidifies Pindrop’s continued leadership in the fast-growing voice anti-fraud and authentication market, with top banks and retailers as well as Fortune 500 companies deploying Pindrop® technology.
+USPTO Patent No. 9,037,113 is granted for the algorithm Balasubramaniyan developed to analyze calls in 2011.
+The patent further solidifies Pindrop’s continued leadership in the fast-growing voice anti-fraud and authentication market, with top banks and retailers, as well as Fortune 500 companies, deploying Pindrop® technology.

 CapitalG leads this $75 million Series C funding round with participation from GV, Andreessen Horowitz, IVP, Citi Ventures, and Felicis Ventures, bringing Pindrop’s total funding to $122 million.
 This investment makes it clear that voice is the future, helping to accelerate Pindrop’s global expansion and allows for improved research and development.